 Jurors are picked randomly from a list

-of eligible citizens.
+of ALL eligible citizens.
 The Court notifies the Clerk of how many jurors are needed for a particular week of

 5. Are the jurors picked from the Voters list?